-The presence of the NATO Base in Northwood means Armistice Day is always marked and two minutes silence kept.
+We raise money for the Royal British Legion each year and the presence of the NATO Base in Northwood means Armistice Day is always marked and two minutes silence kept.
 Our Head and Deputy Head boys join with the local community at the Cenotaph in Northwood to lay a wreath on behalf of the School.
 In November 2014 we had several pupil-led assembly presentations to mark the 100th anniversary of the start of WW1 and to keep the memory alive of those young men who made the ultimate sacrifice in that war and many since.

 We have links with the Sunshine House RNIB school for blind and partially sighted children with significant learning difficulties and disabilities in Northwood.
 We visit with a small group of musicians at the end of each term and our efforts are always enthusiastically received by staff and pupils alike.

 We also take our Senior Choir, Brass Group, Chamberlain Wind Ensemble and Senior Recorder Group to Erskine Hall Care Home on the Watford Road to entertain the residents and chat with them over tea afterwards.
 This is always a highlight of the Autumn term for all involved and marks the beginning of the festive season.